Schedule a Consultation

 The Best Intentions: Paving the Road to Misunderstanding

 In life, and especially in love, we generally assume goodwill from our partners.
-We assume they're not actively trying to hurt us, upset us, or make us feel rubbish.
-And for the most part, that's true!
+We assume they are not actively trying to hurt us.
 Most disagreements stem not from malice, but from a mismatch between:

-• Your Intent (What you meant to communicate or achieve): This lives in your head.
-It's your motivation, your underlying thought, your purpose.
+• Your Intent (What you meant to achieve): This lives in your head.
+It is your motivation, your underlying thought, and your purpose.

-• Their Impact (How your words or actions were received and felt): This lives in their heart and mind.
-It's their emotional and psychological reaction.
+• Their Impact (How your words were received): This lives in their heart and mind.
+It is their emotional and psychological reaction.

 The problem arises when we cling solely to our intent, believing it should magically negate any negative impact.
-"I was just trying to help!" we exclaim when our partner feels criticised.
 "I was only joking!" we protest when our teasing has stung.
 This applies to both words and actions, as behaviour is also a language.

 Why the Disconnect Happens

-1. Different Interpretive Lenses: We each have our own unique history, past traumas, insecurities, and communication styles.
+1. Different Interpretive Lenses: We each have our own unique history and communication styles.
 A comment that seems neutral to you might trigger an old wound in your partner or feel like rejection.

-2. Non-Verbal Cues (or Lack Thereof): Your tone of voice, facial expression, body language, or even the timing of your comment, can completely alter its perceived meaning.
+2. Non-Verbal Cues: Your tone of voice, facial expression, and body language can completely alter a perceived meaning.
 In text messages, emojis and punctuation try to fill this void, often imperfectly.

-3. Stress and Fatigue: When we're tired, stressed, or preoccupied, our filters are down, and we're more likely to misinterpret neutral input as negative.
-Our partners are equally susceptible.
+3. Stress and Fatigue: When we are tired, our filters are down.
+We are more likely to misinterpret neutral input as negative.

-4. Implicit Assumptions: We often assume our partners understand our shorthand, our internal logic, or the unspoken context of our lives.
-They usually don't.
+4. Implicit Assumptions: We often assume our partners understand our internal logic or the unspoken context of our lives.
+They usually do not.

 The Real Work: Prioritising Impact Over Intent

-When your partner tells you that something you said or did upset them, the most loving and constructive response isn't to immediately defend your intent.
-While your intent is valid to you, their experience of your behaviour is valid to them.
-Intent tends to prioritise being right or wrong, as a value judgement, whereas impact prioritises the relationship.
+When your partner tells you that something you did upset them, the most loving response is not to immediately defend your intent.
+While your intent is valid to you, their experience is valid to them.
+Intent tends to prioritise being right, whereas impact prioritises the relationship.

 Instead of: "I didn't mean to make you feel stupid, I was just explaining!"
 (Focus on intent)